skeetio/learngraphql-lessons/1-basics/9-executing-graphql-queries.md

 babel-node index.js
 ~~~

-If everything is correct, the script will completed without printing anything.
+If everything is correct, the script will complete without printing anything.

 *****